-\item The congestion tax significantly reduces single trip demand and promotes shared trip demand associated with the downtown area, as PUDO of single trips decreases by 17.2\% and PUDO of sharing-authorized and sharing-matched trips increases by 30.3\% and 21.2\%, respectively, following the implementation of the congestion tax.
+\item The congestion tax significantly reduces single-trip demand and promotes shared-trip demand associated with the downtown area.
+In particular, PUDOs of single trips decrease by 14.7\% and PUDOs of sharing-authorized and sharing-matched trips increase by 30.3\% and 21.2\%, respectively, following the implementation of the congestion tax.

-\item The congestion tax has a marginal impact on alleviating traffic congestion in the downtown area, given the estimated coefficient is only 0.008, which is equivalent to a 0.8\% increase, but statistically insignificant.
+\item The congestion tax has a marginal impact on alleviating traffic congestion in the downtown area, given that the estimated coefficient is only 0.008, which is equivalent to a 0.8\% increase, but statistically insignificant.

-\item The reduction impact of the congestion tax on single trip demand is attenuated during morning and evening hours, whereas the incentive impact of the congestion tax on shared trip demand is amplified during morning and evening hours.
+\item The reduction impact of the congestion tax on single-trip demand is attenuated during morning and evening hours.
+By contrast, the incentive impact of the congestion tax on shared-trip demand is amplified during morning and evening hours.

-\item The congestion tax exerts larger reduction impacts on ridesourcing demand of census tracts with low prior ridesourcing use than on that of census tracts with high prior ridesourcing use.
+\item The congestion tax exerts larger reduction impacts on the ridesourcing demand of census tracts with low prior ridesourcing use than on that of census tracts with high prior ridesourcing use.

-\item The congestion tax has greater impacts on reducing \textit{short} single trip demand and promoting \textit{short} sharing-authorized and sharing-matched trip demand.